BharathxD/System-Design/Real World Systems/Slacks real-time communication system  [Text]/README.md

 ---

-Every user will have 1 WebSocket connection open with our backend infrastructure and that will be used for anything and everything that happens `real-time`
+Each user will maintain a single WebSocket connection with our backend infrastructure, which will handle all `real-time` interactions.

 **Edge Servers**